7 Steps to Startup Marketing Strategy [Guide 2023]

 01 Identify the target audience

-• Define your product or service: Understand the features and benefits of your product or service, and how it solves a specific problem for a specific group of people.
+• Understand your product: Know the features and benefits of what you’re offering.
+Clarify how it solves a problem for a certain group.

 Monitor online mentions of your startup and products!